mberkaratas/mberkaratas/README.md

 - 👋 Hi, I’m @mberkaratas
-- 👀 I’m interested in web development
+- 👀 I’m interested in optics and photonics
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Topology Optimization
-- 💞️ I’m looking to collaborate building web applications
+- 💞️ I’m looking to collaborate building lenses
-- 📫 How to reach me mberkkaratas@gmail.com
+- 📫 How to reach me mberk.karatas@tedu.edu.tr

 <!---
 mberkaratas/mberkaratas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.